Energy and Sleep Optimization · · 18 min read

 Define Hypothyroidism and Its Impact on Sleep

-Hypothyroidism can feel overwhelming, as it stems from the .
-This condition often leads to , including your .
-If you’re one of the dealing with this, you might be experiencing:
+Hypothyroidism can feel overwhelming, as it stems from the thyroid gland.
+This condition often leads to various symptoms, including your sleep disturbances.
+If you’re one of the individuals dealing with this, you might be experiencing:

 1. Fatigue